'Why do you think you will be successful in this job?' Tricky graduate interview question

 As a starting-point, refer to the competences in the job description, and prepare concrete examples that show you have the skills and work experience required.
 It will help you to answer with more confidence if you’ve also got to grips with the employer’s culture and direction.

-So how should you tackle the question ‘Why do you think you will be successful in this job?’
+So how should you answer the question ‘Why do you think you will be successful in this job?’

 ‘I have the right combination of skills and experience.
 For example, the job description says you need people with project management skills who can work well in teams.
 At university a drama society I was in organised an annual charity fundraiser sit-down dinner.
 Last year I headed a sub-committee arranging the catering and venue so I’m used to overseeing tasks and working within a team.
 We also increased the amount of money the event raised for charity – up by a third on the previous year.’